 Meta-Markets is a stock market for social media profiles.

-Users on social media platforms upload content, collect responses, build their social graph and the resulting activity feed by following or unfollowing users.
-The platform owners capture value of these network effects through control of data, they monetize users’ activity data by selling access to third parties and advertisers.
-Whereas, the majority of users are not well informed about the extend of value they generate on a social media platform.
-Meta-Markets raises the following questions: As users of social media platforms, what monetary value we create for the platform?
-How might the users benefit from the extend of the value they generated?
+Users on social media platforms upload content, collect responses, build followers, and get a personalized activity feed.
+The platform owners capture value of these network effects through control of data and interfaces.
+They monetize data and analytics about users by selling them to third parties and advertisers.
+Whereas, the majority of users are not informed about the extend of value they generate on a social media platform.
+Meta-Markets raises the following questions: What is a user’s worth for a social platform?
+How might the users benefit from the extend of the value they generate on a social platform?